jonlpersson/ed-latimore/site/_posts/2020-03-02-how-to-get-better-at-math-in-7-simple-steps.md

 5. Addition
 6. Subtraction

 We usually learn this with the mnemonic “Please Excuse My Dear Aunt Sally”.
-If you grasp nothing else in your math career, I recommend you learn this and all of the implications of it.
+If you grasp nothing else in your math career, I recommend you learn this and its implications.

 ## 5) Little discussed tip: Think in pictures to solve problems

-A big breakthrough I made in learning math was when I realized that everything could be represented with a simple picture.
-In fact, the entire branch of geometry (and to a lesser extent, trigonometry) relies on visual representation to teach its concept.
+A big breakthrough in learning math was realizing that everything could be represented with a simple picture.
+The entire branch of geometry (and, to a lesser extent, trigonometry) relies on visual representation to teach its concept.

-Taking a piece of a paper to sketch can give you new ideas on old topics.
+Taking a piece of paper to sketch can give you new ideas on old topics.

-There are a few key visual representations that are extremely helpful to know because they're so common.
+A few key visual representations are extremely helpful to know because they're so common.
 You should familiarize yourself with them to improve your math skills.

 ### A) The Number Line

-This seems simple, but if you understand the number line, then you have a visual model for every arithmetic operation possible.
+This seems simple, but if you understand the number line, you have a visual model for every arithmetic operation possible.
 You’ll understand why multiplying two negatives gives you a positive, why you can’t take the square root of a negative number, and why we need imaginary numbers.

 ### B) The Cartesian Plane